July 24, 2020 Review Update:

 When I originally wrote this review, I spoke to Jill Micheli, a senior account executive at AudioEye, today and we went over a demo, what the company offers, and about accessibility in general.
-I came away encouraged with the direction AudioEye is headed.
-In this post, I’ll informally question and answer some of the highlights of our phone call.
+Below are some of the highlights of the call.

 Is it completely automated?

 No. The first part is.
 This is where they scan your website and automate the fixes they can make through software.
 I don’t have a list of the exact WCAG 2.0 AA elements they satisfy through automation but Jill informed me a good amount of the fixes can be solved automatically.

 How long does it take to become accessible/ADA compliant?

 It seems like once they take you on as a client, they begin the process of compliance by upgrading what they can, instituting their toolbar, and creating accessibility and certification statements.
 It’s going to take about 3-4 months (depending on the complexity your website – may be less, may be more) for you to be actually be ADA compliant, though.

 Do they provide accessible support?

 Yes.
 I think this is actually one of their bigger selling points.
 The key is they do have knowledgeable people who can help people with disabilities if they need help.

-I think support is so important, I asked if you could buy this ala carte – you cannot.
+I think support is important, I asked if you could buy this ala carte – you cannot.

 Does their software work with WordPress CMS?